Categories

 When your body throws you a curveball, tell us right away:

-“I hurt my leg.”
+“I hurt my leg.” or "I'm sick".

 That simple sentence kicks off a process that can save your season.